pondrejk/dizzer/chap-definitions.md

 > Big data has been made possible because of the particular conjuncture of different elements, each with their own history, coming together at this our present moment.
 But precisely because these different elements have a history, the issues, problems and questions that were there in their earlier incarnation can remain even in the new form.

-## Spatial properties of big data (or spatial sciences grasping big data...)
+## Spatial properties of big data

 Apart from the general definitions mentioned above, there have also been field-specific efforts to contextualize big data.
 The fields include governance [@crampton2015collect], journalism [@lewis2015big], ecology [@shin2015ecological], social sciences [@ovadia2013role], business administration [wamba2015big], urban studies [@thakuriah2017big], learning analytics [@wilson2017big], education [@kabakchieva2015big], health informatics [@herland2014review] and doubtlessly many others.
 Autors here consider existing data processing and analytical practices in their respective disciplines in light of possibilities created by big data advances.
 Some expect forthcoming changes, such as enrichment in available methods (e.g. analysing social networks in epidemiology), others analyze the adjustability of currently used processes to conditions of higher data load.
 With some generalization, the overall mood of these works seems to be welcoming big data as a be possible extension of their toolbox, though doubting that the core scientific methods could be deeply altered by it.

 Within geography, @kitchin2013big highlights possible opportunities, challenges and risks posed by big data, encouraging geographers to engage in big data related case studies.
 He also lays some groundwork for definitions, he later developed into ontological characteristics cited at the beginning of this chapter^[Kithchin is also one of the founders of The Journal of Big Data founded in *year* -- verify]. gonzalez2013big understands big data predominantly as a rich set of observations of intricate and nested social life that can improve theories of human geography, for example by exposing diversity that would otherwise go unnoticed in scientific models of reality. @barnes2013big reminds us of the so called *quantitative revolution* in geography (starting from 1950's) that besides bringing many good to the discipline has also been criticized on many grounds.
 That some of the problems discussed then, Barnes argues, "continue to apply to the *über* version of the quantitative revolution that is big data".
 Barnes also stresses that one needs to reconstruct the history of elements conjuring up big data to fully understand the concept.
 For @goodchild2013quality geography provides a distinct context for discussion about what kinds of science might be supported by big data.
 He is also concerned with the potential for building rigorous quality control and generalizability into big data operations, because so far "instead of relying on the data producer to clean and synthesize, in the world of big data these functions are largely passed to the user".
 We could go on much further with how geographic thought internalizes big data, those interested in the topic may refer to @thatcher2018thinking.

+GIS practitioners like to say that 80% of all data is geographic, and even though such claim is hard to prove (see @morais2012phrase for discussion and @hahmann201180 for validation attempt), few would doubt that spatial reference can unlock some additional value at a minimum as a platform for combining otherwise un-joinable datasets.
+Much of the data in the world can be geo-referenced, which indicates the importance of geospatial big data handling. **TODO -- combine with the next para?**

 Cartography and geographic information science are the disciplines closest to the specialisation of this thesis, both having developed specific and elaborate notions of data in general.
 We believe scientists and practitioners from these fields can make unique contributions to the way big data is understood and utilized, given their focus on the space as a unifying factor and with visualisation and visual analysis being at the core of their practice.
-For these reasons, we will first take an aside to briefly outline how cartography and geoinformatics conceptualize spatial data, before moving on to how the disciplines contended with the adjective "big".
-Consider the following points:
+For these reasons, we will first take an aside to briefly outline how cartography and geoinformatics conceptualize spatial data, before moving on to how the disciplines contended with the adjective big.
+We consider the following points important:

 * Data describing spatial phenomena used in GIS are traditionally divided into *spatial* nad *non-spatial* (thematic, attribute) components.
 Spatial component holds information on location and geographic extent of an entity and can be thought of as a "geometry" that can be visualized on a map or used for spatial analysis (spatial querying, overlay algebra, network analysis, etc.).
 Attribute information can be used to set visual parameters of geometries on a map in order to observe variability of a phenomenon across the area of interest (spatial pattern). @andrienko2006exploratory offer more general view of data as correspondence between referential and characteristic components.
 Referential components (or referrers) are described as independent variables -- mostly employed referrers are *location*, *time* and *population*.
 Referrer or a combination of referrers provides context and unique identification for dependent variables -- attributes.